 A final diversion is in order before you make your way back towards Reykjavik, and it’s to see the trio of sights that comprise the famous Golden Circle.
 You’re almost guaranteed to exclaim “Wow!” as you watch Strokkur, the largest of Geysir’s geysers, erupt.
 Be prepared to repeat yourself every few minutes as this jet of water is prolific.
 Nearby, Gullfoss waterfall rivals its competitors for sheer scale and impact.
 You’re likely to get a drenching from the spray but that’s all part of the experience.
 The third site is a little different: þingvellir National Park is where Iceland’s ancient parliament, the Alþing, used to convene.
 The setting, in a rift between the North American and Eurasian tectonic plates, has all the drama you’ve come to expect on your Iceland road trip and then some.
 The naturally filtered and amazingly clear waters of Silfra are the setting for the country’s best snorkeling and scuba diving, though it’s so cold you’ll be glad they provided you with a drysuit.

-That’s almost it: point your rental vehicle in the direction of Reykjavik and park up to wander the streets of Iceland’s delightful capital.
+That’s almost it: point your car in the direction of Reykjavik and park up to wander the streets of Iceland’s delightful capital.
 With landmarks like the towering columns of Hallgrímskirkja, dazzling Harpa concert hall beside the harbor, and several world-class museums, there’s plenty to see.
 But what makes a fitting finale?
 Park up beside the iconic Sun Voyager sculpture at sunset, fold up your Iceland map, and toast to the successful completion of an epic trip.